-Ms. Palamountain is also the President of the Northwestern Global Health Foundation.
+Ms. Palamountain is also the President of the Northwestern Global Health Foundation and a co-founder of Minute Moleuclar Diagnostics .
 Prior to her work at the Northwestern Global Health Foundation and at Kellogg, Kara worked as a management consultant in Deloitte's Healthcare practice for over six years (1998-2002; 2004-2006).
 She received her MBA from Kellogg in 2004 and her BBA from the University of Texas at Austin in 1998.

 Students who enroll in KPPI 673-5 in Winter Quarter will automatically be enrolled in KPPI 673-5 in Spring Quarter.
 Students will earn one credit (.5 in Winter and .5 in Spring) and receive a grade at the end of Spring Quarter.
 The class meets during the final five weeks of Winter Quarter and the first five weeks of Spring Quarter.
 Please note: Classes in Winter 2021 meet on Tuesday 6:30pm-9:30pm and in Spring 2021 will meet on Thursdays 6:30pm-9:30pm